RaktimBGohain/Cancer-Detection-Analysis/README.md

 You can visit the project in the Colab Link given below.

-The dataset folder should be in the folder as the code.
+The dataset folder should be in the same folder as the code.

 ## Colab Link:
 <Link of colab>